cryptoguy55/cryptoguy55/Readme.md

 ### <div align="center">I'm a full-stack developer 👨‍💻 working remotely since 2017 🚀</div>

-- I am very familiar with ROR and Golang and several javascript frameworks.
+- I am very familiar with ROR and React.js.

 - 🌱 I have good experience with Blockchain and pancakeswap v2